jpriniski/TwitterUserClassifier/README.md

 A list of files and their functionalities:

-1. getDescrtiptions.py : collect up to 600 Twitter User Descriptions outputed to a .csv file.
+1. getTwitterUserInfor.py : collect information on up to 300 Twitter User Descriptions outputed to a .csv file.
-2.